sebastienjust/experiments-fullstack-quarkus-vite/README.md

 }
 ```

-Now you should be hable to handle server sent initial data.
+Now you should be able to handle server-sent initial data.

+🚩 You can commit and push if it works

+## Full build (manual)

+Now, the goal is to merge everything so that when you build the project
+everything comes together.